cdfredrick/AstroComb_HPF/startup.md

     2. Depress the interlock button
     3. Turn the key to the off ("0") position
 6. Stop "filter_cavity.py"
-7. Disable the Cybel amplifier
+7. Disable the Cybel amplifier (COM8)
     - Note: this step is performed in the *Cybel* app
     1. Disable 3 through 1 in that order.
 Do not change the pump current settings.
 8. Stop "XEM_GUI.py"
     1. Disable the "CEO" lock in the GUI
     2. Disable the "Optical" (RIO CW) lock in the GUI
-    3. Close the GUI
+    3. Close the window
 9. Stop "mll_fR.py"
 10. Stop "rf_oscillators.py"
 11. Stop "comb_generation.py"